 The best solution to the problem of wrinkles and unwanted creases — though it involves one very minor inconvenience — is the use of the bundle wrapping technique.
 As the name suggests, this approach involves the careful wrapping of clothes around a central core object, thus avoiding the folds that result in creases.
 Furthermore, the slight tension created in the fabric by the wrapping process, along with the anchoring of the resulting bundle, greatly reduces the chances of wrinkling.
 But for it to work, it must be done properly!

-Prepare by selecting an object to form the core of the bundle: an organizer pouch is an ideal choice.
-The optimal size will depend somewhat upon your girth, the configuration of your bag, and the amount of clothing to be packed, but something around 11 × 16" (30 × 40cm) generally works well.
-The pouch is filled with soft items — like socks, swimsuit, undergarments, sheet bag, etc. — to form a sort of small, firm (not hard) "pillow" around which the clothing will be wrapped.
+You will need a fixed-size object to form the core of the bundle: an organizer pouch is an ideal choice.
+The optimal dimensions will depend somewhat upon your girth, the configuration of your bag, and the amount of clothing to be packed, but something around 11 × 16" (30 × 40cm) generally works well.
+The pouch is well-filled with soft items — like socks, swimsuit, undergarments, sheet bag, etc. — to form a sort of small, firm (not hard) "pillow" around which the clothing will be wrapped.